sustainable and safe transport

 It will be a vital element of Sydney's public transport system, helping to ease traffic congestion, generating an estimated AUD 4 billion in economic activity and creating 10,000 jobs.

-South East Light Rail will operate every four minutes in peak hours in the CBD and every eight minutes to and from Randwick and Kingsford.
-Each service will transport up to 450 passengers, equivalent to nine standard buses, generating incalculable accessibility benefits.
+- The CBD South East Light Rail runs every four minutes in peak hour in the CBD and every eight minutes to and from Randwick and Kingsford.

 SOCIAL IMPACT MANAGEMENT

 As a social initiative, to improve the passenger experience, the project will include a series of works of public art, including sculptures, street art, outdoor furniture and landscape designs.